Why study a language?

 When you learn another language, you are able to get a real insight and understanding into other cultures as well as open doors with your ability to communicate.
 In today’s global economy, knowing another language really gives you a competitive edge when applying for a job.
 Moreover, research shows that results in English and Maths are higher for students who study a foreign language.

-Pupils will have the opportunity to study either French or German in their first three years at Tabor, taking them to a high level of competency and prepared to embark on a GCSE in that language.
+Pupils will learn either French or German when they start at Tabor and will continue with this one language, which will ensure that they have a high level of competency and are well-prepared to embark on a GCSE in that language.
 By the end of their third year pupils will have become proficient in speaking, writing, reading and listening to their chosen language, will be secure in three tenses and a broad range of topics and vocabulary, giving them a firm foundation for the transition to GCSE.
 In accordance with the new KS3 languages curriculum, pupils will enjoy regular dictation and translation tasks, as well as exposure to authentic French and German materials and selected examples of literature.

 Having mastered the KS3 content, pupils will start a two-year GCSE course in year 10, where they will further develop and sharpen their skills in listening, speaking, reading and writing within topics such as sport, free time and entertainment, media and youth culture as well as knowing about everyday activities, routines, holidays, hobbies, health and fitness.
 The department is committed to ensuring that every languages student achieves their potential and understands how their languages qualification can work for them in their future career.